yalesites-org/yalesites-project/docs/xdebug.md

 The above command will do the following:

 - Set the environment variable XDEBUG_MODE within the appserver to debug
-- Disables page caching so that the debugger can run on each request
 - Removes any previous docker-php-ext-xdebug.ini files that may still exist
 - Enables the xdebug extension
 - Kills php-fpm so that the new configuration can be loaded